TargetHolding/httpload/README.md

 HTTP Load
 =================

-A straight forward python tool to generate some HTTP load with connections kept alive and _not_ shared between clients.
+A straightforward python tool to generate some HTTP load with connections kept alive and _not_ shared between clients.

 ## Requirements: